lmullen/jsr/_source/issues/vol16/remilard.markdown

 intersecting forces that are shaping how historians, religious studies scholars, sociologists, and many others are thinking about the South, southern religion, and civil religion.
-Ultimately, and perhaps paradoxically, it is my hope that future studies of civil religion leave us with a murkier sense of what civil religion is.
+Ultimately, and perhaps paradoxically, it is my hope that future studies of civil religion will leave us with a murkier sense of what civil religion is.
 That is, I want mentions of civil religion to come with a host of qualifiers, taking careful note of the person, group, topic, and time.
 One person or